-Standard 13.1.
 Termination of pregnancy must be confirmed prior to the patient leaving the facility or further evaluation must be initiated.

-Recommendation 13.1.1.
-Evacuated uterine contents should be examined before the patient leaves the facility.
-Recommendation 13.1.2.
+Recommendation 14.1.1 Evacuated uterine contents should be examined before the patient leaves the facility.

 In first-trimester terminations, flotation of tissue should be used to identify products of conception, including gestational sac.

-Option 13.1.2.1.
-Backlighting of tissue may be useful.
-Option 13.1.2.2.
-Sending the evacuated uterine contents for additional pathological examination is not required.(1, 2) Standard 13.2.
+Option 14.1.2.1 Backlighting of tissue may be useful.

+Option 14.1.2.2 Sending the evacuated uterine contents for additional pathological examination is not required.(1, 2)

 In the first trimester, when insufficient tissue or incomplete products of conception are obtained, the patient must be reevaluated.

-Recommendation 13.2.1.
-Re-aspiration, serial quantitative hCG, and/or ultrasonographic examination should be considered.(3-5) Recommendation 13.2.2.
-Ectopic pregnancy should be considered.
-Standard 13.3.
+Re-aspiration, serial quantitative hCG, and/or ultrasonographic examination should be considered.(3-5)

+Recommendation 14.2.2 Ectopic pregnancy should be considered.

 After the first trimester, examination of the uterine contents must be performed to identify the placenta and all major fetal parts.
-Recommendation 13.3.1.

 If the above are not identified, ultrasonographic evaluation and uterine exploration under ultrasound guidance should be considered.

-Recommendation 13.3.2.
-The facility and/or clinician should continue care of the patient until completion of the abortion or transfer
+The facility and/or clinician should continue care of the patient until completion of the abortion or transfer of care to an appropriate provider is made.
 Discussion: One option for additional evaluation if sufficient POC are not identified is the use of serum quantitative hCG tests.
 A baseline hCG can be drawn and a second hCG can be done in 24-48 hours.
 If there is a decrease of 50% or more, no further ectopic follow-up is necessary.
 Otherwise, further evaluation should be initiated including consideration of ectopic pregnancy.
-In this situation, Section 8 (Management of Pregnancy of Uncertain Location) may be useful.
+In this situation, Section 9 (Management of Pregnancy of Uncertain Location) may be useful.